tducnguyen-ccg/Crop-Tool/README.md

 Inspired by Adrian Rosebrock's " Capturing mouse click events with Python and OpenCV " tutorial at the following link:
 http://www.pyimagesearch.com/2015/03/09/capturing-mouse-click-events-with-python-and-opencv/

-Modified from the version of Sarvaswa https://github.com/Sarvaswa/Crop-Tool
+Modified from the version of Sarvaswa at the following link: https://github.com/Sarvaswa/Crop-Tool

 # Added Features